 A Comprehensive Guide to Third Party Logistics (3PLs)

 For any company, from a large ecommerce business to one just getting off the ground, customer satisfaction is a top priority, and nothing keeps a customer happier than getting their favorite products quickly and efficiently.
 Getting products into your clients hands efficiently and cost effectively are the core of any business operation.
 Yet as your business expands, managing that supply chain becomes difficult and costly; mistakes made in logistics can damage the customer experience, stunt your business’ growth, and eat into your profits.
-To alleviate a lot of these issues, companies often outsource their fulfillment and logistic operations to a third-party logistics company, also known as a 3PL or third party logistics provider.
+To alleviate a lot of these issues, companies often outsource their fulfillment and logistic operations to a third-party logistics company, also known as a 3PL or third-party logistics provider.

 Outsourcing to a 3PL can mean significant benefits for a business as it grows and faces more complex supply-chain management and logistics challenges.

-What is third party logistics (3PL)?
+What is Third-Party Logistics (3PL)?

+4PL stands for fourth-party logistics.
 In a 4PL structure, the business outsources all or most of the company’s logistics operation.
 In this case, the 4PL is often the single point of contact between the seller and multiple logistics providers, making decisions regarding all aspects of the supply chain.
 Often a 4PL will work with other 3PLs to manage some of the logistics or logistics services.